SSWConsulting/SSW.Rules.Content/rules/bulk-process-in-chunks/rule.md

 <!--endintro-->

-EF includes the Chunk method to make this nice and easy.
+Linq include the Chunk method to make this process nice and easy.

 ```
 var productIds = context.ProductIds;